alpermcelebi/CProgramming_Projects/README.md

 In this file, you can find some basic projects written in C language.
 These projects were given to me during **CENG140 - C Programming** course (METU CENG department).

-You can see implementation with its description.
+You can see implementations with their descriptions.